LGBTQ rights in Afghanistan: Islamic Republic of Afghanistan

-No protections exist for LGBT people in Afghanistan under Taliban rule.
+No protections exist for LGBTQ people in Afghanistan under Taliban rule.

 Social attitudes

 Afghanistan's population is over 99% Muslim, and the country's Constitution stipulates that Islam shall be the official religion.

 When publicly discussed, homosexuality is often linked with prostitution and pedophilia and the level of awareness about sexual orientation or gender identity is limited.
-In 2011, Afghan news reporters interviewed men who had LGBT-pride symbols on their vehicles, to find out that the men were unaware of the meaning of the rainbow flags and stickers, thinking that it was just another western fad, and began quickly removing the rainbows to avoid being seen as an LGBT people or supporters of LGBT rights.
+In 2011, Afghan news reporters interviewed men who had LGBTQ-pride symbols on their vehicles, to find out that the men were unaware of the meaning of the rainbow flags and stickers, thinking that it was just another western fad, and began quickly removing the rainbows to avoid being seen as an LGBTQ people or supporters of LGBTQ rights.